 - 1. What is your job like?

 - On a typical day what do you do?

 - What kinds of problems do you solve?

 - What kinds of decisions do you make?

 - 2. What do you like most about your job?

 - What do you find challenging?

 - What do you not like about your job?

 - Is your job different from how you first thought it would be?

-- 3. What things (work, activities, classes, or hobbies) did you do before you entered this occupation? - Which have been most helpful? - What other jobs can you get with the same background? - What attracted you to this type of work? - 4.
-Has technology changed your work in any way? - 5.
-How could I start working in your field? - What are the major qualifications for success in this occupation? - If you were starting again, what, if anything, would you do differently? - What is a typical pay range for someone entering this occupation? - 6.
+- 3. What things (work, activities, classes, or hobbies) did you do before you entered this occupation?

+- Which have been most helpful?

+- What other jobs can you get with the same background?

+- What attracted you to this type of work?

+- 4. Has technology changed your work in any way? - 5.
+How could I start working in your field? - What are the major qualifications for success in this occupation? - What are the advancement opportunities? - If you were starting again, what, if anything, would you do differently? - What is a typical pay range for someone entering this occupation? - 6.
+Why do people leave this occupation? - 7.
+What other local companies hire people in this occupation? - 8.
+What social obligations go along with your job? - Are there organizations you must join? - Are there other activities you are expected to do outside work hours? - 9.
+What sources of information would you recommend? - Are there any books I should read? - Are there online forums for this occupation or industry? - 10.
 What other advice do you have for a person considering this career?